|Index|SAP Edge Integration Cell on SUSE

 By default SUSE Linux Enterprise Micro runs a timer for transactional-update in the background which could automatically reboot your system.
 Disable it with the following command:

-For Longhorn you need to do some preparation steps.
-First, install some addional packages on all worker nodes.
-Then attach a second disk to the worker nodes, create a file system ontop of it and mount it to the Longhorn default location.
-The size of the second disk depends on your use case.
+For SUSE Storage, some preparation steps are required.
+First, install some additional packages on all worker nodes.
+Then, attach a second disk to the worker nodes, create a file system on top of it, and mount it to the default SUSE Storage location.
+The size of the second disk will depend on your use case.

-Install some packages as a requirement for longhorn and Logical Volume Management for adding a file system to Longhorn.
+Install some packages as a requirement for SUSE Storage and Logical Volume Management for adding a file system to SUSE Storage.

-After the needed packages are installed, you need to reboot your machine.
+After the required packages are installed, you need to reboot your machine.

 Now you can enable the iscsid server.

-The next step is to create a new logical volume with the Logical Volume Managemen.
+The next step is to create a new logical volume with the Logical Volume Management.

 First, you need to create a new physical volume.
-In our case the second disk is called vdb.
-Use this as longhorn volume.
+In our case, the second disk is called vdb.
+Use this as SUSE Storage volume.

 After the physical volume is created, create a volume group called vgdata: